ess-dive-community/essdive-sample-id-metadata/README.md

 - [Instructions document](instructions.md): Instructions to register samples for IGSNs through SESAR, and submit related datasets to ESS-DIVE.
 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

-Community:
+## How to Contribute:

-- [How to contribute](contribute.md): A guide on how to contribute to ESS-DIVE's sample metadata reporting format.
+ESS-DIVE is a community-focused data repository.
+Our sample reporting format must fit the needs of ESS data contributors and users, and we need your feedback.
+See our [guide on how to contribute](contribute.md) to ESS-DIVE's sample metadata reporting format.

 ---
 ## About the Sample ID and metadata reporting format